MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 ### Integrating MobileFirst Server into Eclipse

-Using the MobileFirst Foundation Developer Kit, You can couple together the above with [running the MobileFirst Server in Eclipse](../../setting-up-your-development-environment/mobilefirst-development-environment#adding-the-mobilefirst-server-to-eclipse) to create a more integrated development environment.
+Using the MobileFirst Foundation Development Kit, You can couple together the above with [running the MobileFirst Server in Eclipse](../../setting-up-your-development-environment/mobilefirst-development-environment#adding-the-mobilefirst-server-to-eclipse) to create a more integrated development environment.

 ### Demo Video